ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-5-1.md

-Chapter 5: Building Cross-Cultural Bridges: Techniques for Building Cross-Cultural Bridges
+Techniques for Building Cross-Cultural Bridges
 ==========================================================================================

 Building cross-cultural bridges is essential for effective cross-cultural conflict management.
 In this chapter, we will explore various techniques for building cross-cultural bridges and promoting mutual understanding and respect.